Huangphoux/uit-SE357_requirement/docs/1. BRD/us/Admin/1.4_Create_Teacher_Account.typ

 - Epic: User Authentication & Roles
 - Actor: Admin
 - MVP: No
-- BR: BR4
 - Description / Notes: Teachers must be manually added
 - As a: Admin
 - I want to: Make teacher's account
 - So that: New users can't be teachers by default
 - Trigger: A new teacher needs an account.
 - Pre-condition:
   - Admin is logged in.
 - Post-condition:
   - Teacher account is created and an email is sent.
 - Solution (Step-by-Step):
   - Admin opens create user form
   - Fill in teacher info